theoldcounty/theoldcounty/sites/all/modules/contributed/campaignmonitor/README.txt

 Installation
 ------------
 - At this time the module uses the built in libraries of PHP5 for the SOAP calls so it is not available for use with PHP4.
 If you find there are errors, make sure that your PHP installation has SOAP enabled.

-- Create a folder in your modules directory called campaignmonitor and put the module's files in this directory
+- Create a folder in your modules directory called campaignmonitor and put the module's files in this directory.

 - Go into sites/all/libraries/ folder and download or clone the createsend-php API from github.com.
 It can be download from